Glossary of Financial Aid Terms

 Business Office

-Also called the bursar's, student account, student aid, or comptroller's office, this office is usually responsible for the billing and collection of the school's charges.
+Also called the bursar's, student account, student aid, or comptroller's office, this office is usually responsible for billing and collecting the school's charges.

 C